DaniilBaida/QuizAPP/README.md

 # QuizAPP
-Quizz APP made in VB
+Quizz APP made in VB for School Project